shivamm-verma/gym-shim-shivam/README.md

-# version-control-demo
+# Sharing purpose
-This is demo repo for Studying Version Control- using Git &amp; Github.
+This is demo repo for Studying and sharing about any code.

-# Using thi repo as Tutorial Repo- only.
+# Who Am I?
-Myself, Shivam Verma.
+Myself, Shivam Verma.👍🏼

-# College& study
+# USED FOR??
-MSIT, New Delhi. - B.Tech CSE - for the batch 2023-27
+Interactive sharing of codes to friends to look at This.